Design a sales process for todays challenging B2B prospects and increase conversion, get bigger deals and spend less time on the wrong prospects.

 They remove uncertainty, answer questions, makes salespeople more professional, etc. Make sure your tools do this.

 Step 7: Continue to improve

-Like any other organizational process, the sales process is another area which needs to be improved consistently to enhance results and efficiency.
+Like any other organizational process, the sales process is another area that needs to be improved consistently to improve efficiency and enhance results.

-As your sales team interact with prospects, leads, and customers, they would gain more insight into the target audience.
-It is also important to keep getting feedback from the customers about all the factors important to the success of your business.
+As your sales team interacts with prospects, leads, and customers, they gain more insight into the target audience.
+Getting feedback from customers about all the factors important to the success of your business is also important.

-Using these data points and insights, you can optimize your sales process for efficiency and increase conversion rate.
+Using all these insights and data points, you can optimize your sales process for efficiency and increase the conversion rate.

 Here is a great example of a complete sales process developed by SalesTechnik.

 It shows how you can define your sales process and the pre-work milestones, customer buying process, targeted outcome, selling tools, and marketing tools around each step.